Anas-The-Developer/css-beginner-projects/README.md

 ### 05 - CSS Positioning Playground
 Made a very simple websites using CSS positions , fonts , and colours

+### 06 - Bangladesh Flag
+Made a Bangladesh flag using basic and Intermediate CSS

 **## 🎯 Purpose

 These projects represent my progress while learning CSS and Web Development.